BoltzExchange/boltz-backend/docs/deployment.md

 # The array "currencies" configures the chain and LND clients for the "pairs"
 # Not configuring the LND client is possible but will cause that chain not to support Lightning
-# The values are pretty selfexplainatory apart from: "minWalletBalance" and "minChannelBalance" which trigger
+# The values are pretty self explainatory apart from: "minWalletBalance" and "minChannelBalance" which trigger
-# a discord notification
+# a Discord notification
 [[currencies]]
 symbol = "BTC"
 network = "bitcoinTestnet"